anirudhaangiras/Bellabeat-Data_Analysis-Case-Study/README.md

 - Average distance covered is 5.49 kilometres, and the average steps taken are 7,638.
 These numbers are lower than the CDC-recommended 10,000 steps per day, which is equivalent to about 8 kilometres for most people.
 - The average participant burns 2304 calories per day or about 96 calories per hour.
 - Active minutes summary shows that most participants are sedentary throughout the day, with some being lightly active.
 Very few people are fairly or very active.
-- The average participant sleeps 1 time for about 7 hours, which is a good amount of sleep as recommended by the CDC.
+- The average participant sleeps one time for about 7 hours, which is a good amount of sleep as recommended by the CDC.
-- The average participant sleeps more than 90% of their time in bed.

 ## Share